Last updated: May 8, 2026

 Day 10 – August 5

-We’ve saved the most comprehensive exploration of an approach and mindset that can span eons and eras for the conclusion of our journey, where the massive complexes of Karnak and Luxor showcase the connection between the human and the divine.
-The true impossibility lies in a scale of construction that spans generations, revealing an all-encompassing mindset that prioritized a shared eternal vision over any single era or individual structure, which you’ll experience in the following ways:
+We’ve saved the most comprehensive exploration for the conclusion of our journey — the massive complexes of Karnak and Luxor, where an approach and mindset that can span eons and eras showcases the connection between the human and the divine.
+The true impossibility lies in a scale of construction that spans generations, revealing an all-encompassing mindset that prioritised a shared eternal vision over any single era or individual structure.

 Karnak Temple

-• Not a single project but a building project that lasted over 2,000 years.
+- Not a single project but a building programme that lasted over 2,000 years.

 Karnak — the data

-• 12 central columns at 21 meters tall, 3.57 meters in diameter – each can hold 100 people standing on the capital
+- 12 central columns at 21 metres tall, 3.57 metres in diameter — each can hold 100 people standing on the capital

 Luxor Temple

-• Showcases an ambition of endurance that has been repurposed by various civilizations for over 3,000 years
+- Showcases an ambition of endurance — repurposed by various civilizations for over 3,000 years

-• Stands as a definitive blueprint of New Kingdom power, crystallizing the peak of Egyptian architectural and political expansion
+- A definitive blueprint of New Kingdom power, crystallising the peak of Egyptian architectural and political expansion

-• The complex serves as the stone-carved manifestation of the Pharaoh’s divine mandate, translating abstract theology into undeniable physical presence
+- The stone-carved manifestation of the Pharaoh’s divine mandate, translating abstract theology into undeniable physical presence

-• By forging a unified ‘sacred landscape,’ the complex synchronized two distinct sites into a singular, massive engine of state ritual
+- By forging a unified sacred landscape, the complex synchronised two distinct sites into a singular, massive engine of state ritual

-• Each obelisk weighs approximately 230 tons.
-At nearly 80 feet tall, it is nearly the height of an 8-story building
+- Each obelisk weighs approximately 230 tons — at nearly 80 feet tall, nearly the height of an 8-storey building

 Day 11 – August 6